archibate/nvim-gpt/README.md

 1. Obtain the cookies JSON via [Cookie Editor](https://microsoftedge.microsoft.com/addons/detail/cookieeditor/neaplmfkghagebokkhpjpoebhdledlfi) plugin from the [Bing site](https://bing.com/chat).

-2. Paste the cookies into file `~/.bing-cookies.json`.
+2. Click the 'Export' button on the Cookie editor to dump all the cookies as JSON, then paste all these cookies into a file `~/.bing-cookies.json`.

+> See https://github.com/acheong08/EdgeGPT#getting-authentication-required for more details.

 3. Enter nvim and `:GPTModel balanced`.
 For setting Bing AI as default, add `model = 'balanced'` to setup options.